0xsequence-demos/trails-docs/README.md

-# AnyPay Documentation
+# Trails Documentation
-Welcome to the Anypay docs!
+Welcome to the Trails docs!

 ## Development
 To install the repo, use the following command